-Depending on hearing schedules and availability, students may have the opportunity to represent clients with housing or employment issues before administrative law judges, help with policy initiatives, write demand letters and complaints, and testify at city council hearings.
+Students may have the opportunity to write demand letters, complaints, and Rent Board petitions, help with policy initiatives, testify at city council hearings, and attend hearings.
 Students will have the opportunity to hone their interviewing, client service, and legal research and analysis skills.
 Students may also help plan educational events and panels about housing and employment issues and get involved in local community actions.

 Supervision: Students will receive training from and provide pro bono legal services under the supervision of attorneys at Centro Legal de La Raza.